lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

-To change the interface settings click on the :guilabel:`interface` tab.
+To change the interface settings click on the :guilabel:`Interface` tab.
 If you want the tabs to be spread out press the spread tabs checkbox.
-The the :guilabel:`tab position` changes where the tabbar on the window.
+The the :guilabel:`Tab position` changes where the tabbar on the window.
 The tab visibility can be set to as needed, always or never.
-The checkbox for :guilabel:`new tab next to current tab` opens new tabs next to the current one.
+The checkbox for :guilabel:`New tab next to current tab` opens new tabs next to the current one.
 The field for recently used lets you set the maximum number of files to keep around in recently used.
 The :guilabel:`Spread tabs` checkbox spreads the tabs to take up the whole tab bar and they get smaller the more tabs you open.

 .. image:: qpdfviewprefrences.png